 Free Things to do in Panama City Beach Spring Break.

 The promenade allows the dunes of pedestrian traffic to be preserved.
 Interpretive signs are placed along the beach to help the public understand the delicate balance of sand dune ecosystems.
-The beach has outdoor showers, restrooms, benches, picnic facilities and a pavilion with its own sheriff station and vending machines.
+The beach has outdoor showers, restrooms, benches, picnic facilities as well as a pavilion with its own sheriff station and vending machines.
 Visitors who love collecting shells will find rewards here.

 2. The Museum of Man in the Sea

 The Museum of Man in the Sea was founded in 1976 by the Diving Institute, which is made up of former Navy Seals and marine scientists.
-It is a place where the history of man’s relationship with the underwater world is explored through interactive exhibits and fascinating exhibits.
+It is a place where the history of man’s relationship with the underwater world is explored through interactive exhibits as well as fascinating exhibits.

 Fun Things to do in Panama City Beach